jralph/docker-examples/php+nginx/README.md

 vim docker/k8s/overlays/development/deployment-patch.yml

 # Using Make
-# Make can do the above for you automaticaly.
+# Make can do the above for you automatically.
 make k8s_dev

 # For Development